 Where to buy Samsung Galaxy A71 5G:

-Why it’s one of the best affordable Android phones you can buy:
+Why it’s probably the best overall affordable Google Pixel phone you can buy:

 Still the best not-quite-a-flagship phone you can buy